Canberra Girls Get Active Day

 Tennis ACT is teaming up with sports across the capital to host a FREE community event aimed at inspiring, energising and empowering young women to be more active.

-Women and girls will have the opportunity to try out a number of sports onsite, free classes from our friends at Next Gen, Tennis 4 Teens lessons, a jumping castle, roaming characters, a fundraising BBQ, tunes from a local DJ and much more!
+Women and girls will have the opportunity to try out a number of sports onsite, free classes from our friends at Next Gen, Women Self Defence classes,, roaming characters, face painting, glitter tattoos tunes from a local DJ and much more!